akamai/cli-appsec/README.md

-  content-protection-rule-sequence                                 Display contents of content bot category sequence. contracts-groups                                                 List contracts and groups with KSD/WAP line items. create-api-match-target                                          Creates an API match target. create-challenge-action                                          Create a challenge action. create-conditional-action                                        Create a conditional action. create-config                                                    Create a new security config.
+  content-protection-rule-sequence                                 Display contents of content bot category sequence. contracts-groups                                                 List contracts and groups with KSD/WAP line items. create-api-match-target                                          Creates an API match target. create-account-protection-transactional-endpoints                Create List of transactional endpoints for account protection. create-challenge-action                                          Create a challenge action. create-conditional-action                                        Create a conditional action. create-config                                                    Create a new security config.